Advertisement

 By

 For more than nine decades, Fisher & Paykel has approached design with a simple but exacting belief: that the best living environments are those shaped by people, place, and purpose.
-Rooted in New Zealand and deeply attuned to island and coastal living, the brand’s philosophy centres on quiet performance, material honesty, and appliances that integrate seamlessly into architecture rather than compete with it.
+Rooted in New Zealand and deeply attuned to island and coastal living, the brand’s philosophy centres on quiet performance, material honesty, and appliances that integrate seamlessly into rather than compete with it.

 That ethos finds a natural alignment in The House at Lizard Island, a remote guesthouse designed by Queensland practice JDA Co. on the fringes of the Great Barrier Reef.